Living-with-machines/DeezyMatch/README.md

     cd /path/to/my/DeezyMatch
     pip install -v -e .
     ```

+    The -e flag installs the project in editable mode (i.e. setuptools "develop mode")

     * We have provided some [Jupyter Notebooks to show how different components in DeezyMatch can be run]((./examples)).
 To allow the newly created `py37deezy` environment to show up in the notebooks:

     ```bash